stas-pavlov/AzureMeetupApril19/README.md

-# Quick demo to deploy Kubernetes cluster, Deis Workflow and publich you first app on Azure
+# Demos to deploy Kubernetes cluster, Deis Workflow and publich your first Deis app at Azure

-I have created this demo to showcase ASC+Kubernetes+Deis simple scenario at Moscow Azure Meetup, April 19 https://github.com/evangelism/AzureMeetupApril19
+I have created this demo to showcase ASC+Kubernetes+Deis simple scenarios at Moscow Azure Meetup, April 19 https://github.com/evangelism/AzureMeetupApril19

 Here I forked the repo to continue to develop demos (and remove PPT :) )